Characters / My Little Pony Tales

 - Happily Adopted: Was an orphan and adopted by her current family.
 She's very happy with it.

-- Hidden Depths: Several episodes show she's actually surprisingly well versed when it comes to construction work.
+- Several episodes show she's actually surprisingly well versed when it comes to construction work.
 While everyone helps fix up the house in "Tea Party", Patch is the only one other than Logan and his family shown doing the actual construction work as opposed to painting or raking the yard.
 In "The Great Lemonade Stand Wars", she's the one to built their lemonade stand, which looked to involve plenty of wood work, and in "Princess Problem" had started a project to build a playground for the orphanage she came from.
 Her father is shown to work with construction materials, implying she got it from him.

 - Jerk with a Heart of Gold: Often the heart of gold wasn't too far beneath the surface, but sometimes her friends would have to force it to the surface.